cfoust/cy/docs/src/layouts.md

 # Layouts

-`cy` uses a declarative, tree-based system for defining how panes are displayed on the screen.
+`cy` uses a declarative, tree-based system for defining what is shown on the screen.
 It refers to this as the **layout**.
-A layout is just a configuration for how the `cy` screen should look.
-It is composed of **nodes** of different types, like panes, splits, et cetera.
-In other words, a layout is a description of all of the visual elements on the screen.
+It is composed of **nodes** of different types such as panes, splits, and tabs.

 The structure of a typical layout might look something like this: